TLara1/TLara1.github.io/_projects/19_project.md

 With this idea in mind, we go on to derive the governing physics using the classical conservation of mass and energy plus Newton's second and third laws of mechanics.

 ## Conservation of Mass
 Consider an arbitrarily chosen volume element of a fixed position and shape.
 Essentially, a "chunk" of space filled with fluid.
 At each point on the surface of this volume, there is a mass flux of fluid, $$\rho u^i\hat{n}_i$$, where $$u^i$$ is the local fluid velocity.
-Choosing $\hat{n}_i$$ as the unit normal to the surface pointing outwards, this flux is negative when fluid enters the volume and positive when it exits.
+Choosing $$\hat{n}_i$$ as the unit normal to the surface pointing outwards, this flux is negative when fluid enters the volume and positive when it exits.
 Conservation of mass requires that the total mass in the volume is equal to the imbalance of mass flux in and out of the surface,
 \begin{equation}
 \int_V dV\ \partial_t\rho=-\int _{A} dA\ \rho u^i\hat{n}_i,
 \end{equation}